-During quarantine, individuals should stay home for five (5) days after the last contact with a person who has COVID-19, monitor for symptoms consistent with COVID-19, and if possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.
-After 5 days individuals should wear a mask around others for an additional five (5) days.
-Monitor for symptoms for 10 days after exposure.
+During quarantine, individuals should stay home for 10 days after the last contact with a person who has COVID-19, monitor for symptoms consistent with COVID-19, and if possible, stay away from people you live with, especially people who are at higher risk for getting very sick from COVID-19.
+Monitor for symptoms for 14 days after exposure.
 Local public health authorities make the final decisions about how long quarantine should last.
+Quarantine may be reduced to seven (7) days if an individual is tested receive a negative test (test must occur on day 5 or later).